open-webrtc-toolkit/owt-client-javascript/src/samples/conference/README.md

 ============================

 1. Run `npm install`.
-2. Edit basicServer.js line 42.
-Replace server ID, server key and MCU URL with the correct value.
+2. Edit basicServer.js.
+Find `N.API.init`, replace service ID, service key and nuve URL with the correct values.
 3. Copy your SSL server certificate to cert/certificate.pfx.
 4. Run `initcert.js` to generate a keystore file which contains encrypted SSL server's passphase.
 5. Run `node basicServer.js` to start conference sample.
 By default, it license on port 3001(insecure) and 3004(secure).